UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 irods_gocommands_version             | GoCommands version
 irods_gocommands_archive_checksum    | MD5 checksum of the GoCommands archive for the version to be installed irods_anonymous_account_permit_addresses  | List of network addresses that can log in on the anonymous account using the iRODS protocol.
-Localhost (127.0.0.1) is always allowed. irods_user_max_connections           | Limit the number of iRODS connections per user
+Localhost (127.0.0.1) is always allowed. irods_user_max_connections           | Limit the number of iRODS connections per user (default: 4).
+This limit does not apply to rodsadmin users (technical admins) and to the anonymous user.

 ### S3 configuration - for iRODS S3 resource plugin and s3cmd utilities